STS-135: TriDAR

-The mission was furthermore the third flight of the TriDAR sensor package designated DTO-701A (Detailed Test Objective), a 3D dual-sensing laser camera, intended for use as an autonomous rendezvous and docking sensor.
+The mission was the third flight of the TriDAR sensor package designated DTO-701A (Detailed Test Objective), a 3D dual-sensing laser camera, intended for use as an autonomous rendezvous and docking sensor.
 It was developed by Neptec Design Group and funded by NASA and the Canadian Space Agency.
 TriDAR had previously flown on STS-128 and STS-131, aboard Space Shuttle Discovery.
 TriDAR provides guidance information that can be used for rendezvous and docking operations in orbit, planetary landings and vehicle inspection/navigation of robotic rovers.
 It does not rely on any reference markers, such as reflectors, positioned on the target spacecraft, instead using a laser-based 3D sensor and a thermal imager.
 Geometric information contained in successive 3D images is matched against the known shape of the target object to calculate its position and orientation in real-time.

 The sensor was emplaced on the exterior airlock truss next to a Trajectory Control System (TCS) sensor.
 The TriDAR hardware was installed in Atlantiss payload bay on April 6, 2011.
 On STS-135, TriDAR was used to demonstrate technology for autonomous rendezvous and docking in orbit.